 Your kids are growing up and beginning to understand abstract concepts, which also means that they have more complex fears.

-Your 4- to 5-year-old is not only scared of things he can see, such as darkness; but also scared of things in his imagination, such as monsters.
+Your 4- to 5-year-olds are not only scared of things they can see, such as darkness; but also scared of things in their imagination, such as monsters.

 The combination of both, reality and fantasy, can make bedtime turn into a battle.
 These night-time fears can be really terrifying for young children, so don’t dismiss them!

-Instead, comfort your kids and try explaining that monsters are not real and only exist on movies and storybooks.
+Instead, comfort your kids and try explaining that monsters are not real and only exist in movies and storybooks.
 Emphasize that those monsters are usually very friendly.